 Suddenly, the gravity of the situation hits Hawk like a speeding bus: Tim is going to die, and so much remains unsaid.
 Bomer and Bailey’s on-screen chemistry in these delicate opening scenes is stunning as both men attempt to determine the motives behind their sudden reunion before we are taken back to 50s Washington, where Hawk is now dating Lucy and hasn’t seen Tim for weeks.

-Hawk checks out the source with Marcus, who believes it accurate and learns that the Army vet lives on the coast.
+Hawk checks out the source with Marcus, who confirms its accuracy and learns that the Army veteran resides on the coast.
 After weeks of no contact, Hawk invites Tim to join him on a weekend road trip.
-It’s another example of how Hawk manipulates Tim, using him when it suits his needs.
+It’s another example of how Hawk manipulates Tim, using him to suit his needs.
 In my rundown of episode two, I asked whether Tim was willing to participate in Hawkins’ games or would merely do anything to keep him at his side.
 It’s now clear that Tim is in love with Hawk, even though the word ‘love’ seems alien to the man at his side.
 Tim agrees to the road trip on the proviso that they can finally spend some time together, away from the secrets and lies of Washington.

-However, when Frankie comes outside to help diffuse the situation and support Marcus, Marcus quickly disowns him in fear of public perception.
-For Marcus, it’s clear that his race sits at the heart of his world experience of discrimination and oppression as his sexuality is hidden from public view.
+However, when Frankie comes outside to help diffuse the situation and support Marcus, Marcus quickly disowns him, fearing the public perception.
+For Marcus, it’s clear that his race sits at the heart of his world experience of discrimination and oppression, as his sexuality is hidden from public view.
 But for Frankie, sexuality and race are equal in his sense of self and his understanding of the discrimination surrounding him.
-One wonders what the future is for Frankie and Marcus as the evening’s events erect a wall between them based on secrets versus acceptance and love versus fear.
+One wonders what the future holds for Frankie and Marcus as the evening’s events erect a wall between them, pitting secrets against acceptance and love against fear.

 As they sit down to dinner, Bomer and Bailey sparkle as they bounce off one another with a series of suggestive one-liners.
 But, it’s more than clear that Tim isn’t prepared to hide anymore as the meal ends with him storming off before the night culminates in Tim giving Hawk what he came for: “rough trade” in a steamy, brave and bold sex scene as Fellow Travelers explores themes of powerplay, BDSM and Hawkins’ need to own the men he fucks.